From the ‘panny d’ to a ‘jackie p’, is hun-speak leaving you behind?

 In 2020, “the rona” kept us confined as the Covid-19 “panny d” (pandemic) took hold.

-Thorne said it was important to differentiate between ‘huns’ subculture and Gen Z and Gen Alpha who have adopted a more aggressive slang using phrases derived from text speech choosing to use ‘IKYFL’ - ‘I know your f**king lying’ and ONG for ‘On God’ to emphasise conviction.
+Thorne said it was important to differentiate between “huns” subculture and Gen Z and Gen Alpha, who have adopted a more aggressive slang using phrases derived from text speech, for example “IKYFL” – “I know you’re f***ing lying” – and ONG for “On God” to emphasise conviction.

 Both linguists agreed that these abbreviations are always novel to their users; coining a phrase gives each generation an expression that belongs to them.